marrink-lab/MDVoxelSegmentation/README.rst

 :code:`mdvseg -f path_to_your.gro -x path_to_your.xtc`

-It is mainly the force segmentation flag (-fs) and it associated recursion depth (-rd) which have a big impact on performance turning force segmentation off (-fs 0) is often a good idea, if perfect final quality is not needed.
+It is mainly the force segmentation flag (-fs) and it associated recursion depth (-rd) which have a big impact on performance.
+Turning force segmentation off (-fs 0) is often a good idea if perfect final quality is not needed.
 By default `mdvseg` generates its own `selections.inp` which should cover all basic lipids in Martini.
 However, if some definitions are missing, you can always manually add them to the `selections.inp` (mdvseg does not overwrite an already present `selection.inp`).

 VMD visualization
 ******************
-For futher visualization in VMD we need to add 'our.gro' and 'our.xtc' path to 'vmd_clusters_visualization.py'.
-We also need to make sure that we have a version of VMD compiled against a python version supporting numpy.
-A compatible VMD compilation will be distributed in the future, for now you have to figure this out yourself, though I asked the developers to support anyone asking for such compilation and they said yes!
+For futher visualization in VMD we need to add 'our.gro' and 'our.xtc' path to 'vmd_clusters_visualization.py' (found under example_inputs).
+You also need to make sure that you have a version of VMD compiled against a python version supporting numpy.
+A compatible VMD compilation will be distributed in the future, for now you have to figure this out yourself, I did ask the developers to support anyone asking for such compilation and they said yes!
 So just send an e-mail to the VMD mailing list if you would need it.
-If we have the right flavor of VMD, all we need to type next is:
+If you have the right flavor of VMD, all you need to type next is:

 :code:`vmd -e vmd_clusters_visualization.vmd`

-Our first 32 segments will automatically be assigned a color and material/style.
+The first 32 segments will automatically be assigned a color and material/style.
 They can be used to make selections using 'user your_segment' in the VMD selection syntax.
 These representations should automatically be set to update every frame.
 By typing 'hide' in the VMD terminal, we can easily turn off all segment representations.
 Segment 0 always contains everything which was not assigned a segment and is hidden. 'user' 32 always shows segment 32 to 1000, to show all segments which might have a very high index.
 The downside is that all segments from 32 onward have the same color.

 Post some feedback in our issues
 *********************************